 Stated need for help

 A student may ask for help in dealing with a problem.
 Just having someone listen attentively can make the student feel better.
-If you feel the student needs more help than you can provide, you may wish to involve a counselor.
+If you feel the student needs more help than you can provide, you may wish to refer to Student Support Manager.

 References to suicide